telepathdata/play-json-sealed/README.md

 ## example

 Examples are provided by way of test sources (`sbt test`).
 Basically you get a format via `SealedTraitFormat[A]`.
 If that trait requires formats for other traits, you need to put their respective formats implicitly in scope, first.
-There are also a few useful formats in `Formats`, such as `File` and `IndexedSeq`.
+There are also a few useful formats in `Formats`, such as `FileFormat` and `Tuple2Format`.

 ## limitations and issues